Choosing textbooks for your subject?

 If it’s unavailable, you'll need to consider an alternative text.
 Contact your Faculty Team for assistance.

 Our eBook collection provides free access to textbooks for your students.
-If the ebook is not already held in the library, you can use the Suggest new materials form to request that the Library buy the textbook in eBook format (if available).
+If the eBook is not already held in the library, you can use the Recommend new materials form to request that the Library buy the textbook in eBook format (if available).